BatGap Logo

 David: But it’s not really a space in the sense that we would say space.
 It’s a space in consciousness.

-Rick: So just the way in the sense that galaxies each have their own space, and altogether they’re within a larger space.
+Rick: So, just in the sense that galaxies each have their own space, and altogether they’re within a larger space.
 Yes?

 David: Kind of, except it’s a distinct space.